tagsrock/En.CatLib.io/src/v1/guide/routing.md

 ## Routing

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/guide/routing.md)

 The CatLib routing system gives you the ability to schedule a function through a uri.